 Yoshio Shimo, President & CEO of Hino Motors, Ltd.: “The joint venture is a key milestone of our strategic partnership.
 It enables Hino to offer products that meet customers’ needs faster and appropriately priced.
 We are also in talks about additional areas of collaboration announced in September 2018, which also aims to join forces in the area of electric mobility.“

 Andreas Renschler, CEO of TRATON SE and Member of the Board of Management of Volkswagen AG: “The partnership with Hino is important for our Global Champion Strategy which we continue to determinedly execute.
 Our customers are going to benefit from an even larger basis of suppliers.”

 TRATON will hold a 51% stake and Hino 49%, and the company will have offices, both in Munich and Tokyo.

 Back in 2018 Hino Motors, Ltd. and TRATON had signed an agreement, aiming for a mutually beneficial strategic long-term partnership on eye-level.
 Based on their shared value “offer customers the highest value”, both companies had agreed to explore each other’s capabilities to cooperate in existing and new technologies as well as in procurement.

-Hino Motors, Ltd. is a Toyota Group company selling over 200,000 trucks and buses in more than 90 countries in 2018.
+Hino Motors, Ltd. is a Toyota Group company selling trucks and buses in more than 90 countries.
 Number of employees totals 34,000 globally, and produces vehicles in over 20 countries including the 4 major plants in Japan.
 Hino slogan is “Trucks and buses that do more”.
 To put “Trucks and buses that do more” into practice, Hino will provide “appropriate products with safety and environment technologies”, “ultimately customized total support for customers”, and “challenge new fields”.